irlanrobson/irlanrobson.github.io/_posts/2019-10-13-cloth tearing.md

 That is, it tries to split a particle until there is no particle to be split.

 Let us explain the main portions of code above.
-It loops over each spring in the cloth and then checks if the tension force has reached a tolerance.
+It loops over each spring in the cloth and then it checks if the tension force has reached a tolerance.
-If this is true then it tries to split each particle along the tension axis.
+If this is true then it tries to separate one of the particles by the tension plane.
 If a particle is not a dynamic particle then it skips that particle.
 (Decently designed cloth simulators have the concept of static, kinematic, and dynamic particles.
 Splitting kinematic and static particles can create visually unpleasing results.)
 Then it repeats this process until there is no particle to be split.